-Now on its 12th year, Earth Hour is considered the world’s largest grassroots movement for the environment.
+Now on its 13th year, Earth Hour is considered the world’s largest grassroots movement for the environment.
 Now that everyone’s forced to stay at their homes, it’s even a bigger imperative to participate on this year’s celebration of Earth Hour.

 What started out as a campaign to engage people and create significant environmental action against climate change has evolved into a platform that aims to raise awareness on the importance of biodiversity as a viable resource link that families, communities, nations, and future generations all depend upon.

 With this year’s theme focusing on the urgent need for care of the earth’s biological diversity, the World Wide Fund for Nature (WWF) Philippines is anchoring the celebration on addressing the issue regarding single-use plastics.

 Last year, WWF-Philippines President and CEO Joe Palma reiterated the importance of working together to achieve a long-term solution to plastics, it

 “The Philippines is the third major plastic polluter of oceans in the world and we, Filipinos, must unite and create concrete steps to stop this worsening situation.
 We have to realize how nature is vitally important in our daily lives and preventing single-use plastics from entering nature is a big step towards a greener, more sustainable planet,” Palma said.